comp0190/lectures/_sources/topics/3_tuning/git.md

 ## Developing

 There are different types of Git workflows.
-The most basic workflow is to have one `main` branch and to make changes to that.
+The most basic workflow is to have one `main/master` branch and to make changes to that.
 This is fine for small projects.

-For larger projects, it is better to have a `master` branch and a `develop` branch.
+For larger projects, it is better to have a `main` branch and a `develop` branch.
 The `develop` branch is where you make changes to your code.
-When you are ready to release a new version of your code, you merge the `develop` branch into the `master` branch.
+When you are ready to release a new version of your code, you merge the `develop` branch into the `main` branch.

 ## Example